Child Custody, Support and Alimony

 Together, we will craft a strategy that is geared towards achieving a result that serves the best interests of the children.

-If these are questions you are dealing with in your life, we can help:
+If these are questions you are dealing with in your life, our custody and child support lawyers in Phoenix can help:

 Am I entitled to or will my spouse be required to pay alimony?
 If I pay or receive spousal support, will that affect child support?
 How long can I receive spousal support?